Main landmark must not be contained in another landmark

 contentinfo landmark does not replace skip navigation links altogether.

 A simplified web page, stripped down to just the bare landmark essentials, might look something like this:

 <header role="banner"> <p>Put company logo, etc. here.</p> </header> <nav role="navigation"> <ul> <li>Put navigation here</li> </ul> </nav> <main role="main"> <p>Put main content here.</p> </main> <footer role="contentinfo"> <p>Put copyright, etc. here.</p> </footer>

 The markup for regions and roles is redundant, but this is a transition period, and the above markup is the most robust.

-Navigating a web page is far simpler for screen reader users if all of the content is split between a number of high level sections.
-Content outside of these sections is difficult to find and its purpose may be unclear.
+Navigating a web page is far simpler for screen reader users if the content splits between some high-level sections.
+Content outside of these sections is difficult to find, and its purpose may be unclear.

 It is a best practice to ensure the main landmark is not contained within another landmark.
 All content should be contained within distinct regions such as the header (

 Ensures that all content on a page is contained within a landmark region.